Plan (film): Reception

 Taran Adarsh wrote that "On the whole, PLAN meets with the expectations partly.
 At the box-office, the film may open well, keeping its investors safe in the process [also thanks to its reasonable price].
 At best, an average fare!"
 A critic from Deccan Herald wrote that "Plan is a mystery.... to its makers and its audience.The first half races along, replete with slick action and stylish camerawork; but post-interval, it runs out of steam and goes absolutely haywire".

+Controversy

+While Priyanka Chopra accused the makers of not paying her on time, DJ Cheb i Sabbah filed a copyright infringement against the makers for using his song in the film without his consent.
+Both Gupta and Anand denied these charges.